 Enduring activities are provider-directed, learner-paced activities.
 Enduring materials have an expiration date, after which no contact hours may be awarded.
 The expiration date must be disclosed to learners prior to the start of the educational activity.
 The expiration period for enduring materials is based on the content of the materials and does not exceed two years.

 The Planning Committee must include at least two people: the Nurse Planner and a Content Expert.
-The Nurse Planner is a registered nurse with a baccalaureate degree or higher in nursing and an unencumbered license.
-This individual is responsible for evaluating the assessment data and working with the planning committee to develop learning outcomes, content, and teaching method for the target audience of nurses within the CNA Approval Program criteria and standards.
+The Nurse Planner is a registered nurse with a baccalaureate degree or higher in nursing and an unrestricted license.
+This individual is responsible for planning the activity, developing learning outcomes, content and learner engagement strategies and evaluating the activity.
 Only one registered nurse on the committee serves as the Nurse Planner.

 The Content Expert is an individual with documented qualifications demonstrating education and/or experience in a particular subject matter.
 The Nurse Planner may function as both the Nurse Planner and the Content Expert; however, two people must be involved with planning each educational activity.
 Other individuals may be selected, as appropriate, to help plan the activity.